Skip to main content

 A: Some programs charge local country fees to cover additional mandatory services or government fees.
 More information on local country fees is available on our cost page.

 Other external costs may include visa costs, passport costs and health insurance.
 The cost and requirement of a visa varies from country to country, year to year.
 Students must have a valid passport as well.
 Some programs may require local health insurance coverage upon arrival in the country.
-Students will need to research these fees which are payable directly to the service provider.
+Students will need to research these fees, some of which are payable directly to the service provider.
 For more in-depth information, please visit our Cost Page.

 Q: Does financial aid apply to the cost of an International Program?